Chapter 1: The Announcements

 One heart beat.

-He swallowed hard, unable to get his feet to shift as he stared with apprehension at the impossible teacher.
+He swallowed hard, unable to get his body to move, let alone his feet to carry him forward, as he stared with apprehension at the impossible teacher.
 His teacher.

-Slowly, after what felt like a lifetime, his feet started shuffling forward, eyes locked in a terrified fix as he watched himself march to what could be his death.
+Slowly, after what felt like a lifetime, his body began to work on it's own accord, eyes locked in a terrified fix as he felt himself march to what could be his death.

 "Come with me."
-She turned sharply and started walking, quickly leaving William to hurry jarringly after her as she headed out of the door.
+Her voice was cold and sharp, offering no introduction or greeting before she whipped around and began walking at a brisk pace, quickly leaving William to hurry jarringly after her as she headed out of the door.